Certified. Comprehensive. Cost Effective.

 ISV integration features

-ISV and OEM customers can rapidly deploy embedded key management solutions using the binary APIs and command line console facilities of Alliance Key Manager.
+ISV and OEM customers can rapidly deploy embedded key management solutions using Alliance Key Manager's binary APIs.
 Encryption keys include user-defined fields for encryption key cross-reference requirements.
-Townsend Security works with ISVs and OEMs for branded and independently NIST certified solutions.
+Townsend Security works with ISVs and OEMs for branded and independently NIST validated solutions.

 Alliance Key Manager is built for OEM integration.
 Learn more about our OEM program and how to boost revenue and stay ahead of the competition.